BACK

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median days on market (DOM) in Arizona is 51 days.
-This is relatively average compared to other states, but the state’s limited inventory and rising prices indicate a seller’s market.
+The current median days on market (DOM) in Arizona is 69 days.
+This is up 12 days year over year, and is relatively higher compared to other states, but the state’s limited inventory and rising prices indicate a seller’s market.

 New Supply Statistics